hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/integer.md

 |*Value*|*Definition*|
 |:----|:---------|
-UNSIGNED | Optional, if omitted the integer is signed INTEGER  | OPtional, recommended attribName | The name by which the variable will be invoked
+UNSIGNED | Optional, if omitted the integer is signed.
+INTEGER  | OPtional, recommended. attribName | The name by which the variable will be invoked.

 <br>